mrzzy/notes/src/data_science/deep_learning_ai/convolution_neural_nets.md

 - Divide the cell into a grid of cells (ie $19 \times 19, G=19$)
 - Apply CNN to predict bounding boxes $(b_x, b_y, b_h, b_w)$ and class labels (combined into $y$) \
     for each grid cell $g$
-- Apply duplicate suppression (ie IoU, Non max supression) to remove duplicate predictions.
+- Apply duplicate suppression (ie IoU, Non max suppression) to remove duplicate predictions.
 - Profit.

 > ![YOLO assigns only one cell for each item](./assets/convnets/yolo_assign_object_to_one_cell.png)